AndySECP/SpeaknGo/README.md

 # Speak&Go
-2019 - Project for Hackmobility 2019, merging both the issues of Inclusion, Mobility and Artificial Intelligence
+2019 - Project for Hackmobility 2019, merging the issues of Inclusion, Mobility and Artificial Intelligence

 ## Abstract